harsh-98/ctb/docs/run_demo.md

 node client.js ../../scripts/certs/ca.crt
 ```

-As the certificate is no lonerger valid.
-The response of client app shows that certificate is revoked.
+As the certificate is no longer valid, the response of client app shows that certificate is revoked.

 ```
 SSL PKI authenication status:  Success